balbano/balbano.github.io/drafts/success-prompts-resources-an-arbitrary-way-of-categorizing-ttrpgs.markdown

 tags: games
 ---

 That I actually think is pretty useful!
+This also may just secretly be a post where I think about Blades in the Dark, since I've been playing a lot of that.
+Be warned!

-Imagine a venn diagram (imagine that I will later actually draw this), each circle is a thing the game is concerned with:
+Imagine a Venn diagram (imagine that I will later actually draw this), each circle is a thing the game is concerned with:

 1. Using chance (rolling dice, etc.) to determine if an action succeeds or fails
 2. Responding to prompts